The difference between tuxedo vs suit styles is in the details. Learn how these outfits differ and find the perfect look for your next event.

 Oxfords, derbys, loafers, sneakers.
 There are so many styles to categorize, and which shoes are acceptable to wear with a suit or a tuxedo is always changing.
 That’s why we’re not going to dive into those weeds, except to say: If you’re going to wear sneakers with a suit or tuxedo, do it with confidence—that’s half the battle.

-A simple way to contrast shoes for a tuxedo vs a suit is by the shoe’s material.
+A simple way to contrast shoes for a tuxedo vs a suit is by varying the shoe’s material.
 The classic tuxedo look features a patent leather shoe.
 Velvet is also a trending shoe material match for a tuxedo, often styled into a loafer.
-Some tuxedo shoes even mix materials, like patent leather and grosgrain ribbon, or even a matte leather combo.
-Unless this is a festive, fashionable, or laid back event, stick to black shoes.
+Some designers even mix materials, like patent leather and grosgrain ribbon, or even a matte leather combo.
+We recommend black tux shoes unless this is a festive, fashionable, or laid back event.

 There’s no rule that says you can’t wear patent leather shoes with a suit—potentially a big style flex—but suede and polished leather shoes are more common choices when you’re not putting the finishing touches on a tux.

-Once you make your decision between a tuxedo or a suit, you’ll need to find one that fits your bod.
-Anyone who has shopped for a suit (or went to prom in the ’90s) can tell you that’s no easy task.
-At least, it used to be pretty tricky.
-That’s why we made it easy.
+Once you make your decision between a tuxedo vs suit, you’ll need to find one that fits your bod.
+Anyone who has shopped for a suit (or went to prom in the ’90s) can tell you that used to be pretty tricky, which is exactly why we changed it.